kjahan/distributed_crawler/README.md

 ## Description

-This is a showcase for distributing scraping websites using multiple workers.
-The basic idea is to use RabbitMQ worker queue to schedule many pages to be scraped and handle scraping/parsing by running multiple workers simultaneously.
+This is a showcase for a distributed website crawler using one producer and multiple workers.
+The basic idea is to use RMQ's worker queue to schedule tasks for scraping/parsing many pages by running multiple workers simultaneously.

 ## Input